fghaas/quit-simplifying/markdown/openedx.md

 Complexity does not recede.

+Abstraction and encapsulation only abstract and encapsulate complexity; they do not reduce it. <!-- .element class="fragment fade-in-then-semi-out" -->

 <!-- Note -->
 ... never recedes.

 Complexity is *always* here to stay.

+And as a corollary to that, no, you can't make it go away buy abstraction or encapsulation, because all those do is abstract and encapsulate, they don't make it go away.

+If you need any illustration of that, look at what bundled subprime mortgage securities did to the global financial markets in 2007.

 Now before I proceed, let's make one thing very clear.
 It don't mean to pick on Open edX at all, just like I didn't mean to pick on Ansible earlier.